vladimirdabic/Chicken-Legs-Language/README.md

 This project is only for fun and learning.
 I'm not aiming to create a great language, just one that works.

+Initially Python was used as a bootstrap for the language.
+Now the language its fully self hosted.

 ## Examples
 Hello World:
 ```